jimdigriz/freeradius-oauth2-perl/README.md

     radtest USERNAME@example.com PASSWORD 127.0.0.1 0 testing123

+Please note that due to limitations in FreeRADIUS and around `rlm_perl`:

+ * the first request against a realm/domain will be *very* slow
+ * it may be so slow that the request will fail due to timing out
+     * retry is necessary as depending on how large your realm/domain is it should work on the second or third try
-**N.B.** the first request to each realm/domain will be very slow it takes time to populate the local copies of your user and group information, future requests (even on different user accounts) will be fast.
+     * it takes time to download a list of all your users and their group memberships
+     * after this initial synchronisation, further updates are handled in the background and will not impact future requests
+ * it is *strongly* recommended as part of the process of restarting FreeRADIUS is to afterwards use `radtest` (or `eapol_test` described below) to preload and warmup the user and group replication

 If your authentication fails, then you may see some `Reply-Message` attributes from Azure if there is a problem with the account.
 If there is no `Reply-Message` then your next step is to stop FreeRADIUS and run it in debugging mode: